 One of the guiding principles in the Managed Care Program is the Medicaid Reform and Transformation Program.
-This principle is supported through contract provisions that require the MCOs participate in three different types of initiatives.
+This principle is supported through contract provisions that require the MCOs participate in five different types of initiatives.
 First are member incentive programs that encourage personal responsibility related to health behaviors and outcomes.
 The second are provider incentive programs.
 Provider incentive programs involve financial rewards for achieving established goals such as reaching a target number of qualifying patient visits or other quality benchmarks.
-The third is the creation of a Local Community Care Coordination Program (LCCCP), which is another evidence-based patient-centered concept that incorporates MHD's Health Homes Program principles, thus providing a unified paradigm across the Division and its programs.
+The third is Accountability and Transparency, which focuses on health plan Fraud and Abuse activities and Operational Data Reporting requirements.
+Value-Based Purchasing is another incentive in which the state agency may require the health plans to participate in a stateselected Value-Based Purchasing Model and/or Purchasing Strategy during any period of the contract.
+These strategies seek to improve overall health and well-being of members and reduce cost.
+Lastly, the delivery of a Local Community Care Coordination Program (LCCCP), which is another evidence-based patient-centered concept that incorporates MHD's Health Homes Program principles, thus providing a unified paradigm across the Division and its programs.
 LCCCPs have the following components:

-- Every member has a PCP - Care is provided by a physician-directed team that collectively cares for the member - Care is coordinated across all aspects of health care - Member Care Management includes care coordination, health promotion, transitional care, individual and family support activities, disease management, and referrals to local social support resources.
+- Every member has a selected PCP - Care is provided by a physician-directed team that collectively cares for the member - Care is coordinated and integrated across all aspects of health care - Care is informed by continuous quality improvement strategies and aligned with the state agency's Quality Strategy - Member Care Management includes comprehensive care management, care coordination, health promotion services, comprehensive transitional care, individual and family support activities, disease management, and referrals to local social support resources. - Care includes recognition of and referral to necessary community and social support options.